Skip to content

 Continue reading

-If being eco-conscious ranks high on your priorities, the rookies also have ample praise for the firm here: “Our firm is very environmentally friendly and eco-conscious!
-Caroline May, a partner from our Environmental law team, does a lot to keep the firm updated on methods to become greener.
-There are also regular initiatives and charity events!”
+If being eco-conscious ranks high on your priorities, rookies also have ample praise for the firm here: “Our firm is very environmentally friendly and eco-conscious!
+Caroline May, a partner and Head of Sustainability, does a lot to keep the firm updated on methods to become greener.
+There are also regular initiatives and charity events.”

 Insider Scorecard